-All the HSFs had travelled through the SCZ with average speeds within 15 knots (7.3 knots to 14.6 knots), which complied with the SkyPier Plan, except one HSF travelled at an average speed of 16.4 knots as the captain had to give way to an approaching vessel to ensure safety.
-Ten ferry movements had deviations from the diverted route during the reporting period.
+All the HSFs had travelled through the SCZ with average speeds within 15 knots (6.1 knots to 14.3 knots), which complied with the SkyPier Plan.
+Four ferry movements had deviations from the diverted route during the reporting period.
 Notices were sent to the ferry operators and the cases have been investigated.
-Nine of cases were due to public safety considerations, i.e., strong tidal wave and current or giving way to other vessels, and the HSFs had returned to the normal route following the SkyPier Plan as soon as practicable.
-In November, one ferry did not travel through the diverted route on 22 November 2016.
-Further information has been requested from the concerned Ferry Operator (FO) and ET's investigation found that the concerned captain decided to bypass the SCZ so as to reduce the travel time due to passenger misbehaviour incident happened during passenger loading at SkyPier.
-After the incident, the concerned captain has been instructed to follow the requirements of the SkyPier Plan requirements.
-The summary of the SkyPier Plan monitoring result (October to December 2016) is presented in Graph 3.
+All the four cases were due to public safety considerations, i.e., giving way to other vessels, and the HSFs had returned to the normal route following the SkyPier Plan as soon as practicable.
+The summary of the SkyPier Plan monitoring result (December 2016 to March 2017) is presented in Graph 3.

 Insufficient Automatic Identification System (AIS) data were received from some HSFs during the reporting period.
 After investigation, it was found that missing of AIS data for the concerned ferries were due to interference effect of AIS signal as reported by the FO after checking the condition of the AIS transponders.
-Vessel captains were requested to provide the radar track photos which indicated the vessel entered the SCZ though the gate access point and no speeding in the SCZ Ferry operator's explanation has been accepted.
+Vessel captains were requested to provide the radar track photos which indicated the vessel entered the SCZ though the gate access points and no speeding in the SCZ.
+Ferry operator's explanation has been accepted.

-Graph 3: Summary of SkyPier Plan Monitoring Results (October to December 2016)
+Graph 3: Summary of SkyPier Plan Monitoring Results (December 2016 to March 2017)